stingaci/heat-tutorial/README.rst

 ================================

-This tutorial aims to illustrate the concepts surrounding orchestration in Openstack both infrastructure orchestration and software configuration orchestration.
-The first three part of the tutorial focus on orchestrating Opnestack infrastrucuture resources while the latter part of the tutorial focuses on orchestrating software configurations via the use of cloud-init and Heat software deployments.
+This tutorial aims to illustrate the concepts surrounding orchestration in Openstack; both infrastructure orchestration and software configuration orchestration.
+The first three parts of the tutorial focus on orchestrating Openstack infrastrucuture resources while the latter part of the tutorial focuses on orchestrating software configurations via the use of cloud-init and Heat software deployments.